-- Take time to welcome learners at the start of the day. - Be a visible presence around the school and especially at transition times. - Celebrate staff, leaders and children whose effort goes above and beyond expectations. - Regularly share good practice. - Use behaviour data (recorded on CPOMS and in behaviour logs) alongside attendance data, pupil, staff and parent voice to monitor behaviour policy and practice periodically throughout the year. - Regularly review provision for learners who fall beyond the range of written policies.
+- Use behaviour data (recorded on CPOMS and in behaviour logs) alongside attendance data, pupil, staff and parent voice to monitor behaviour policy and practice periodically throughout the year. - Regularly review provision for learners who fall beyond the range of written policies.